China in Disintegration?

 As for the authorities on whom Tainter relies, they are a mixed lot.
 Levenson and Schurmann [sic] in particular is an odd performance, a history of early China by a man (Levenson; I don't know about Schurmann) who despises ancient history in general, and has no patience with the tools needed to get the history of any period out of the sometimes recalcitrant and misleading sources.
 For the case of Levenson, see the review of that book, elsewhere in this section.

 So in the end we have a summary which is superficially recognizable as a digest of various Chinese bedtime stories and standard stereotypes.
 Not all of them are wholly without foundation.
-But the summary is lacking in historical information and in analytical force, and above all, it proves more or less the opposite of what it seems to have been meant to prove.
+But the summary is lacking in historical information and in analytical force.
+Above all, it proves more or less the opposite of what it seems to have been meant to prove.

 Well, the planet is young yet, and we of the East are nothing if not patient.
 Maybe next time.